Micah22/2022ITCapstone/readme.md

 # CollegeConnect App

 This app is proof of concept for a capstone class.
-It is modeled after canvas, but includes more.
-This app includes a chatroom, embeded sites such as google docs, discord, and quizlet, and study group functionality.
+Below you can see our current development plans.

 Works:
 Login Screen
 Multitask View
-Dashboard Navigation
+Navbar

-Working on/Still Developing:
+Still Developing:
-Register User
+Registration/Add User Screen
+Live Chat

 Doesn't Work:
-Live Chat
-Add Course

 Has Placeholder/Proof of concept:
 Zoom